 Step 2: Grant access permissions on ARMS resources

-To monitor an application deployed in an ACK cluster with no ARMS Addon Token, perform the following operations to authorize the ACK cluster to access ARMS.
+If ARMS Addon Token does not exist in your ACK managed cluster, perform the following steps to authorize the cluster to access ARMS.
 If ARMS Addon Token exists, go to Step 3.

 To monitor an application deployed in an ACK dedicated cluster or registered cluster, make sure that the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess permissions are granted to the Alibaba Cloud account.
 For more information about how to grant permissions to a RAM user, see Grant permissions to a RAM user.